Fig and maple work together in this sweet and savoury weeknight dinner! Tofu and veggies are roasted together for easy clean-up, too!

 Garlic Salt

-(May contain Wheat, Milk, Mustard, Peanuts, Sesame, Soy, Sulphites, Tree nuts)
+(May contain traces of: Wheat, Milk, Mustard, Peanuts, Sesame, Soy, Sulphites, Tree nuts)

 2 tbsp